 Pearce endorsed Ready for Mesa City Council in 2006 and appeared with him at several rallies.
 In 2004 Pearce was photographed attending J.T Ready’s baptism into the The Church of Jesus Christ of Latter-day Saints (LDS Church).
 Church documents reveal that Pearce ordained J.T.
 Ready into the LDS priesthood.
 Pearce has since claimed he was unaware of Ready’s neo-Nazi affiliations at the time he made the endorsement.

 Ready lived at the residence where the shooting took place.
-He was believed to be living with his girlfriend, a victim of the shooting, Lisa Mederos.
+He was living with his girlfriend, Lisa Mederos, one of the victims.

 Authorities have not identified the other victims, but reached by phone Wednesday afternoon, Hugo Mederos said the victims were his ex-wife, Lisa; their daughter, Amber; Amber’s boyfriend, whose name The Republic is withholding until his next of kin could be notified, and Amber’s 18-month-old baby, Lilly.